jbcodeforce/openshift-studies/docs/faq.md

 ### Is it possible to run openshift in docker for development?

+Yes and there are two solution: 3.11 and the Code Ready for 4.x.

+#### Origin control plane 3.11

 Yes using the [oc cluster up](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md) to download the openshift/origin-control-plane:v3.11 and start it.

 If you get the following error
 > Checking if insecured registry is configured properly in Docker ...
 error: did not detect an --insecure-registry argument on the Docker daemon

 Add the `"insecure-registries": ["172.30.0.0/16"],` to the Daemon properties:

+#### Code ready for 4.x

-You can try [code-ready]() too which is the last release on how to have a single master and single worker.
+You can try [code-ready](crc.md) too which is the last release on how to have a single master and single worker.

 ## Login and push image to private registry